Thanh Ha Pottery Village $

+Dating back to the 15th Century, this tiny village with its narrow alley ways is a captivating step back in time.
+No motors spin the pottery wheels here – it’s foot pedals all the way.
 As is the case with so much of Hoi An, this little village on the water’s edge is incredibly pretty so make sure you take a good walk around before succumbing to one of the many villagers vying for your budding pottery skills.

 The pots come out surprisingly well too (with the diligent help of an artisan’s guiding hands).
 They also come out wet and will take at least a day to dry.
 If you want to fire it up in the kiln you will need to wait a month because they only light it on a monthly basis.

 At the end of the day I really wondered why I’d never come here before and vowed that next time I’d come without the crazed kids so I could paint splatter a mask and cake my fingernails too.

 Taxi: 80,000 (approx.) from the Old Town.
 (Get the driver’s number or arrange a time for him to return and pick you up.
 It took us around 3 hours total to see all.)